 As a broad overview, operational risk appears through inadequate processes, people or systems.
 Looser control exercised by outsourcing operations to China does increase the level of operational risk.
 Workplace safety is a fitting example.
 Lower health and safety standards in China may adversely affect your company’s brand.
 Large corporations have received frequent criticisms about their factories in China, with Apple coming under the spotlight for the environment at Foxconn.

 Professional companies exist to ensure operational risk is reduced to a minimum.
 Perfection can never be achieved.
 Therefore; operational risk will always exist.
 Companies generally accept operational risk as a cost of business.
 Before moving operations to China, weigh up the perceived benefits against the increase in operational risk and in most cases, the advantages of China shine through.

 The major concern for companies outsourcing to China should be compliance risk.
 Failing to meet industry regulations can result in significant financial penalties.
 Cheap manufacturing can result in corners being cut.
 Quality is usually the first.
-Chinese manufacturers have been known to fake trade certifications.
+Some clothing manufacturers in China have been known to fake trade certifications.
 Failure to meet set standards could result in lawsuits and reputational damage.

 Compliance risk comes under corporate governance.
 Comprehensive risk assessments should be undertaken prior to any outsourcing.
 Majority of Chinese factories are reliable, reputable and compliant.
 However, due diligence must always be carried out to mitigate any risks of rogue suppliers.